 Please make sure that you have someone who can look after your pets on the day(s) when your home is being packed.

 If your pets are moving with you, please talk to your Move Specialist regarding the specific requirements for your pet.
 For example, if you have a pet cat or dog, it will have different requirements to a reptile or an exotic pet.
 If you choose Sterling Lexicon, they will provide a consultation and will arrange for a time and date to collect your furry family member.
-Speak to Sterling Lexicon about pet moving.
+Learn about Sterling Lexicon's safe and secure pet relocation services.

 On the first day of your move, expect the packing team to arrive at your home at the agreed time.
 Companies like Sterling Lexicon will ensure the packing crew foreman introduce themselves and their team for security purposes.
 You will then normally walk through your home and discuss what you are packing for transport by sea, air, items for storage, special care and those items you are not taking.